Lee Chang-ho: Biography

+Lee was born in Jeonju, North Jeolla Province, South Korea.
 He turned professional in 1986 at the young age of 11.
-By the early 1990s, he started winning titles that his teacher, Cho, had won.
-By 1992 Lee had already won his first international title, which was the 3rd Tong Yang Cup.
+By the early 1990s, he started winning titles that his teacher, Cho Hun-hyun, had previously won.
+In 1992, Lee won his first international title, the 3rd Tong Yang Cup.
 Lee has won all of the international Go tournaments at least twice, excluding the World Oza and Ing Cup, which are held every two and four years respectively.
-He is only the second player to record a "Grand Slam".
-The first was Cho Hunhyun.
-In 2006, Lee won the Wangwi title for the eleventh straight year.
-His teacher, Cho Hunhyun, holds the record for the most successive domestic titles with sixteen consecutive Paewang titles.
-Ma Xiaochun has the second-most successive domestic titles with thirteen Mingren titles.
+In 2006, Lee won the Wangwi title for the eleventh consecutive year.